Hackplayers/evil-winrm/README.md

 ```
 Depending of your system it will be installed at `/opt/rubies/ruby-2.7.3` or maybe at ` ~/.rubies/ruby-2.7.3`.

-Now just need to install evil-winrm dependencies for that new installed ruby version.
-The easiest way is to launch command `/opt/rubies/ruby-2.7.3/bin/gem install evil-winrm`.
+Now just need to install evil-winrm-ai dependencies for that new installed ruby version.
+The easiest way is to launch command `/opt/rubies/ruby-2.7.3/bin/gem install evil-winrm-ai`.
 The gem command used must be belonging to the new ruby installation.

-After that, you can launch safely your new installed ruby to use it on evil-winrm: `/opt/rubies/ruby-2.7.3/bin/ruby ./evil-winrm.rb -h`
+After that, you can launch safely your new installed ruby to use it on evil-winrm-ai: `/opt/rubies/ruby-2.7.3/bin/ruby ./evil-winrm-ai.rb -h`

-It is recommended to use this new installed ruby only to launch evil-winrm.
+It is recommended to use this new installed ruby only to launch evil-winrm-ai.
 If you set it up as your default ruby for your system, bear in mind that it has no dependency gems installed.
 Some ruby based software like Metasploit or others could not start correctly due dependencies problems.

 ### Logging